openstack-archive/fuel-docs/pages/operations/8500-ceilometer.rst

 Ceilometer can be configured to collect a large amount of metering data and thus perform a high volume of database writes.
-For example, with a short polling cycle, one could see up to 13000 writes per hour for an environment with 400 instances inside the cloud.
-In Fuel 5.0, Ceilometer defaults to using the MongoDB database, which enables it to handle large production installations without creating a bottleneck at the database.
+For example, with 100 resources and default configs Ceilometer collects around 16k samples per hour.
+Mirantis OpenStack 5.0 now defaults to installing MongoDB as the recommended back-end database for OpenStack Telemetry.
+The Fuel Master Node enables you to choose the installation of MongoDB as a role onto a node.
+This resolves the Ceilometer performance issues caused by the volume of concurrent read/write operations.